 - Use a front light and rear reflector or taillight

-By following these safety tips, you can help make sure that you and those around you stay safe while enjoying the many benefits of bicycling.
+Following these safety tips and laws can help ensure that you and those around you stay safe while enjoying the many benefits of bicycling.

 Possible Injuries in a Bike Accident

-Bike helmets are not foolproof, and even with the best safety precautions, accidents can still happen.
+Bike helmets are not foolproof; even with the best safety precautions, accidents can still happen.
 If you’re involved in a bike accident, there is a potential for serious injuries.
 Some of the most common injuries include: